Last Updated on

 If you are using more than one, you can add them in stages.
 Add the first, then stir.
 When it dissolves, add the next and so on.
 This will help you monitor the colour of the candles as well as make your work easier.

-Crayons to DYE Candle Wax
+How to Dye Candle Wax with Crayons

 The four types of candle dyes above are the best for colouring your candles.
 There are other methods, which include the use of crayons.
 Crayons are wax based, cheap and available in several colours and so seem to be a good choice for adding colours to candle wax.
 But they are not.
 Crayons are coloured in a different way than candles and the particles used for this are not compatible with wax for candle making.
 Candles coloured with crayons do not burn well because the particles clog the wick.
 It is better to not colour your candles at all than use crayons.
 Do not use crayons to colour your candles.
 They are just not suited for that purpose.
 Use dyes made specifically for candle making.
 They are not expensive and can be gotten easily, even online.

-Natural Method to Dye Candle Wax
+How to Dye Candle Wax Naturally

 A less popular, but a good method for colouring candles is the use of herbs.
 This is the natural way to colour candles.
 In truth, there are many dyes that are made with herbs whose colours are extracted in the process.
 You might wonder how to use plants for colouring candles in a way that does not clog the wick.